Aertica/CS370-Project/README.md

 ## Debugging

-In the root directory run `python src/main.py` to debug.
+In the root directory run `sudo python3 src/main.py` to debug.

 ## Flask